dotanuki-labs/gradle-timeouts-enforcer/README.md

 - `1.5.hour`
 - `30,5.minutes`

-This plugin will parse and validate the values from provided and throw an error if they don't match the expected convention.
+This plugin will parse and validate the provided specification and throw an error if it does not match expected conventions.

 ## Supported Gradle versions

-This plugin supports only Gradle 5.x.y or newer since it is driven by `Task.timeout` [internal property](https://docs.gradle.org/current/javadoc/org/gradle/api/Task.html#getTimeout--).
+This plugin supports only Gradle 5.x.y or newer.

 ## See it in action